GroovyWoo/Melanated-Machine-Learning/Daily-Log.md

 Most people climb one step at a time, but most times I naturally take two steps at a time.

 From a data perspective, you could analyze:
-- Time to reach the tip using step = 1
+- Time to reach the top using step = 1
-- Time to reach the tip using step = 2
+- Time to reach the top using step = 2

 This demonstrates how iteration intervals affect outcomes, which can translate into data analysis scenarios.